manaressam9/OurASM_project/README.md

  - The 8086 µp is only the CPU of our program -processes and  executes our assembly code- so it needs to be connected to a storage device and an I/O device.
  - here comes the rule of …
       - 74HC373: is an octal D-type transparent latch , works as storage device, holds data through feedback lane
+      - Uln2003a: is a type of motor driver used to amplify the current produced by our circuit to suit the current needed by the stepper
       - 8255A: intel general purpose programmable  I/O device, used in 2 modes either i/o mode or BSR mode, in out project it’s used  in i/O mode.
       > It has 3-ports are used as i/o ,(PortA,PortB,PortC).
       > PORTC is consist of PC Lower, PC Upper
       > There are different modes ,we use mode 0
       > So,let D6=0 , D5=0 ,D2=0